aisepucrio/ml4smells-core/README.md

 # Contracts

 This project adopts a distributed architecture, in which each service is responsible for a specific part of the system and, consequently, uses contracts to establish communication between the microservices.
-All contracts are organized in the folder: `docs/contracts`
+All contracts are organized in the [contract](docs/contracts) folder.

 # Machine Learning